supuna97/verify-commits/README.md

 # Github verify sign commits

-Signed commits are marked as verified ✔ on GitHub so other people can be confident that changes are coming from a trusted source 🚀
+## description
+This is a guide to verify signed commits on Github.

+## What is GPG?
+GPG, or GNU Privacy Guard, is a public key cryptography implementation.
+This allows for the secure transmission of information between parties and can be used to verify that the origin of a message is genuine.

+## Why sign commits?
+Signing commits enables other people to verify that commits come from a trusted source and haven't been altered after they were signed.
+Git uses GPG keys to sign commits and tags.

+## How to sign commits?
+You can sign commits and tags using GPG keys.

+## How to verify signed commits?
+You can verify signed commits and tags using GPG keys.

+## Steps

-## Download and install GPG for windows
+### Download and install GPG for windows
 https://www.gpg4win.org/

-## Create GPG Key
+### Create GPG Key
 ```
 gpg --full-generate-key
 ```

-## List GPG Key with key IDs
+### List GPG Key with key IDs
 ```
 gpg --list-secret-keys --keyid-format LONG
 ```

-## Export your public key
+### Export your public key
 ```
 gpg --armor --export YOUR-KEY-ID
 ```

-## Add GPG key to Github account
+### Add GPG key to Github account

-## Configure Git on windows
+### Configure Git on windows
 ```
 git config --global user.name "YOUR-NAME"
 git config --global user.email "YOUR-EMAIL"